 Faculty On-boarding Process (link to flowchart image on Google Drive *Augnet sign in required*)

-The LFC will submit a ticket.
+The LFC will submit a ticket once notified of when you need access.
 The Senior Financial Analyst is responsible for approving the request.
 Then, access will be set up by a member of the Administrative Information Systems area of IT.

 Computer Hardware Faculty and Staff computers are ordered in the Spring.
 Please let your LFC know if any additional faculty or staff will be joining the department who warrant an Augsburg computer.